FFP2 Respirator Mask - What Is It And Why Do I Need One?

 - Reminder signs for social distancing and handwashing

-During the pandemic, as well as using an appropriate face mask or respirator, it's important to continue taking other precautions as well.
+During a pandemic, as well as using an appropriate mask such as a particulate respirator, it's important to continue taking other precautions as well.
 The items listed above may be a wise investment, particularly if you're working with others or responsible for a team.

 3. Public Health England, 'COVID-19: infection prevention and control (IPC)' (updated 21 January, 2021), https://www.gov.uk/government/publications/wuhan-novel-coronavirus-infection-prevention-and-control [accessed 03/02/2021].